digideskio/support-tools/timeseries/tips.md

 ## Tips

+* The diagnostic.data directory that contains the FTDC data in 3.2 and later can be safely copied off of a running instance.
+It is already compressed so additional compression is not beneficial (but is also harmless).
+The size is capped at 100 MB so it can be directly attached to a JIRA ticket.
+This is sufficient to capture 4-7 days worth of data for a busy instance, significantly longer if it is idle.
+Suggested wording: "Please archive (tar or zip) the
+  $dbpath/diagnostic.data directory and attach it to this ticket."

 * When collecting timeseries data manually to analyze a reproducible problem it is best to start the data collection before the onset of the problem and to continue to collect data after the end of the